 Where we stayed

 So this is a sliiiightly humorous story.
-We originally started out at the Ritz Carlton on the north west side of the island.
+We originally started out at a resort on the north west side of the island.
 It is pretty isolated and very quiet which can definitely be a perk.
 Another note about this resort is it seems to be very kid friendly.
 As I said before, this was our first kid-free vacay so definitely not priority for us but also not a big issue.
 Except…our room was directly in front of the kid zone.
-As in, I could hear children laughing from the second i stepped into our room.
+As in, I could hear children laughing from the second I stepped into our room.
 Enter the mom guilt.
 On top of that, the room above us was under construction so there were loud sawing noises.
 Yikes.
-Unfortunately, the Ritz did not have a room they could move us to but …ta da!
+Unfortunately, they did not have a room they could move us to but …ta da!
 Enter the amazing American Express agent who was a complete angel and helped us not only switch resorts but also get a full refund!!!
 I was sooooo thankful we had booked our trip through our Amex and cannot recommend the Platinum Card enough! ( Side note: If you are interested in becoming a member, here is a referral link to get you started.
 You definitely will not regret it) So after all that, we ended up at the absolutely stunning Grand Wailea by Waldorf Astoria.
 As soon as you drive up to the resort and the fresh flower lei is placed around your neck, you feel like you are on vacay; an immediate sense of aloha!
 On top of the gorgeous resort, we warmly greeted and told that because we were American Express Platinum members we had been upgraded to Club Level in Napua Tower.
 This was amaaaaziiing!
 Seriously, book this if you go here!
 There was breakfast, tea time, hor d’ oeuvres, chocolate decadence, and open bar at the last 3!